-!anycast-routes6 takes as an argument an IPv6 address block in CIDR notation.
+!anycast-routes6 searches for Anycast IP addresses within an IPv6 address block in CIDR notation.

 !anycast-routes6 2000::/12